 In addition to the admission requirements outlined for the Master of Arts on p.
-34 and general interdisciplinary requirements noted above, the following apply:
+43 and general interdisciplinary requirements noted above, the following apply:

 - 1. The student must have a minimum of 12 semester credits in communication and adequate prerequisites for the other area or areas of study.
-Deficiencies must be made up at the beginning of a student's program and such courses are in addition to the regular graduatedegree course work.
+Deficiencies must be made up at the beginning of a student's program and such courses are in addition to the regular graduate-degree course work.
 Students must complete at least 6 undergraduate credits in communication before registering for graduate course work in communication. - 2.
 The student must have sufficient command of the English language to succeed in the proposed program.
 This requires a minimum TOEFL score of 600 average with no section score lower than 60 and a minimum 5.5 score on the TWE (Test of Written English) or a minimum MELAB average score of 90 with no section lower than 88.
 No test score may be older than one year. - 3.
-A supervising committee is appointed before students register for their second quarter in the program.
-This committee determines individual requirements for completion.
+A supervising committee is appointed before students register for their second semester in the program.
+This committee determines individual requirements for completion with reference to a student's plan of study.